helium/HIP/0019-third-party-manufacturers/lakshmiio.md

 ## Company Information

 I'm Gopal from Chennai,India with a masters degree in Electrical Engineering from University of Leicester,UK.
 Inspired by helium blockchain and LoRaWAN technology we have launched a new branch LakshmiIO to our company Lakshmi Builders Warehouse which is manufaccturing Foam Concrete machines and light weight concrete building elements.
 I have gained experience in IOT in South Africa in Smart Electrical amd Smart Water Meters by working in projects related to smart grid and technology.
-We would like to manufacture the gateways rapidy as we are having all the facilities in Chennai for the supply chain including the logistics
+We would like to manufacture the gateways rapidly as we are having all the facilities in Chennai for the supply chain including the logistics

 ## Product Information